 High-need Medicaid beneficiary rent subsidy & transitional housing support

-The Olmstead Housing Subsidy (OHS) program is a two-year statewide pilot program to establish a rental subsidy and transitional housing support service program for high-need Medicaid beneficiaries.
-The program provides assistance to persons who live in a nursing home or are unstably housed with choosing, accessing, and maintaining an independent apartment.
+The Olmstead Housing Subsidy (OHS) program is a statewide program to establish a rental subsidy and transitional housing support service program for high-need Medicaid beneficiaries.
+The program provides assistance to persons who live in a nursing home or who are otherwise unstably housed with choosing, accessing, and maintaining an independent apartment.

 - Medicaid enrolled

 - Spent at least one hundred and twenty (120) consecutive days in a nursing home, over the most recent two-year period

 - Age 55 and over or chronically disabled

 - Have the ability to live safely in the community, with the necessary supports and services

 The Olmstead Housing Subsidy provides the following services, as needed: